 6. Don’t drink and drive!

 Seriously though.
 Don’t consume any alcohol if you’re going to be driving within the next hour, especially after dark or in bad weather.
 Even a little alcohol in the bloodstream can throw off judgment and reaction time.
 When operating a vehicle or other heavy equipment, you need all the clearheadedness you can get.
+Otherwise, you can get yourself in real trouble, as you can be charged with a misdemeanor or even worse with a felony.
+In this case, having a drunk driving attorney will be your only best bet.

-7. Consider volunteering to be designated driver.
+7. Consider volunteering to be a designated driver.

 If you’re good at staying true to your promises, agreeing to be the one who does without and drops everyone else off will give you an extra incentive to skip drinking for the evening—and an extra weapon for saying “no” should you encounter a pushy host.